isaacnmm/pestpolicy-hugo2XX/content/posts/natural-repellants-for-no-see-ums/index.md

 ##  **2. Citronella oil: **

 Citronella oil is made from the leaves and stems of lemongrass.
-Lemongrass usually has a lot of geraniol, citronellol, and citronellal. - It's great to use when you are making no see-ums repellent and[bed bug repellents](https: //pestpolicy. com/essential-oils-for-bed-bugs/).
+Lemongrass usually has a lot of geraniol, citronellol, and citronellal. - It's great to use when you are making no see-ums repellent and[bed bug repellents](https://pestpolicy.com/essential-oils-for-bed-bugs/).
 You can use citronella oil to protect yourself from bugs.
 But it is not as good as DEET.
-[Vanilla](https: //pubmed. ncbi. nlm. nih.
+[Vanilla](https://pubmed.ncbi. nlm. nih.

 gov/21481108/) can help extend the protection time.